 The 6-Week Program

-The 6-week program has two lessons per week, and is delivered through training videos, which includes a great documentary.
+The 6-week program has three lessons per week, and is delivered through video content presented by Jon Butcher.

 The course is hosted on the Mindvalley Quests digital platform, which you can conveniently access on any device.